catprisbrey/Godot4-ControllerTemplate/README.md

 # Usage

--Create a CharacterBody3D node and attatch this player script.
+- Create a CharacterBody3D node and attatch this player script.
--Add a camera as a child (As a child of a SpringArm makes it even better).
+- Add a camera as a child (As a child of a SpringArm makes it even better).
--Place the camera/SpringArm distance to preference
+- Place the camera/SpringArm distance to preference

 # Notes

--No vertical motion on camera movement.
+- No vertical motion on camera movement.
 That would work better using a gimbaling node and not on the parent CharacterBody3D, I want this script to be self-contained, and fully functional using only a CharacterBody3D and a camera.

--Currently uses built-in button mappings
+- Currently uses built-in button mappings
 This allows it to work immediately but should not be left for projects beyond prototypes